johnlee1/learn/machine-learning/supervised-learning.md

 #### Gradient Descent (unthresholded)
 Gradient descent is a first-order iterative optimization algorithm.
 It is more robust in cases that do not have linear separability.
 Converges to local optimum.

-#### Sigmoid Function
-A sigmoid function is a mathematical function having an "S" shaped curve (sigmoid curve).

 #### Backpropagation
 Backpropagation, an abbreviation for "backward propagation of errors", is a common method of training artificial neural networks used in conjunction with an optimization method such as gradient descent.
 It calculates the gradient of a loss function with respect to all the weights in the network, so that the gradient is fed to the optimization method which in turn uses it to update the weights, in an attempt to minimize the loss function.